AllaKaplia/AllaKaplia/README.md

 - 📫 How to reach me **kaplia.alla18@gmail.com**

-- ⚡ Fun fact **I’m interested in IT technologies💻, history Ukraine 🇺🇦, sport 🏓 🏸 🎳, I like mountains ⛰ and camping 🏕**
+- ⚡ Fun fact: **I’m interested in IT technologies💻, history Ukraine 🇺🇦, sport 🏓 🏸 🎳, I like mountains ⛰ and camping 🏕**

 <h3 align="left">Connect with me:</h3>
 <p align="left">